-I research and teach across a range of Hebrew Bible subjects, from the History, Literature and Theology of the Hebrew Bible module for first year undergraduates to specialist subjects for second and… read more
+I research and teach across a range of subjects in Hebrew Bible/Old Testament, from the History, Literature and Theology of the Hebrew Bible module for first year undergraduates to specialist… read more

 Tarah Van De Wiele

 Research areas in which proposals are particularly welcome: